Qasim-168/example-game/README.md

-This is an example game repository
+This is an test game repository